GenBrg/MagicCastlevania/README.md

 Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)

+Networking: (TODO: How does your game implement client/server multiplayer?
+What is transmitted?
+Where in the code?)

 Screen Shot:

 ![Screen Shot](screenshot.png)